Photograph of DeLorean DMC-12 sports car with its gull-wing doors open with white text on a black background.

 COPYRIGHT 2000 GRAPHIC POLITICS 419-478-4513

-Ralph Nader utilized the green party to run for office against George W. Bush and Al Gore.
+Ralph Nader utilized the Green party to run for office against George W. Bush and Al Gore.
 Bush would win the election in a tight race.
-Nader was accused of costing Gore the election by taking away key votes from Gore in swing states, especially Florida.
+Nader was criticized for Gore's loss of the election by taking away key Democratic votes from Gore in swing states, especially Florida, by those who voted Green, another liberal party.
 Debate on Nader’s impact on Gore losing has been contested, with other political analysts suggesting other reasons.
 Regardless, Nader’s legacy is largely associated with getting Bush elected.